St. John, Washington: History

-St. John was founded and named in the late 1880s for settler E.T.
-St. John.
+St. John was founded and named in the late 1880s for settler Edward Talbert St. John.
 St. John was officially incorporated on March 10, 1904.

-E.T.
-St. John was Edward Talbert St. John (1812–1894).
-Edward was the son of Pierce St. John and Mary Talbot/Talbert.
+Edward Talbert St. John (1812–1894) was the son of Pierce St. John and Mary Talbot/Talbert.
 Before making his way to Whitman County, Washington he abandoned his family in Indiana around 1845.
 He seems to have wandered around before settling in Whitman and founding the town of St. John.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.63 sqmi, all of it land.

 Climate

 St. John's climate is classified as warm-summer Mediterranean climate (Csb) according to the Köppen climate classification system, but nearly qualifies as a dry-summer humid continental climate due to its cold winter months.